Biomedical engineer

 For the separate scientist training schemes in Scotland and Northern Ireland, see:

-If you don't complete the STP it may still be useful for you to obtain a postgraduate qualification in biomedical engineering for careers outside the NHS.
-This is particularly desirable for entry into research and development and would improve your prospects if you have a non-engineering first degree.
+If you intend to work outside of the NHS you may want to consider completing a postgraduate qualification in biomedical engineering.
+This is particularly useful for research and development roles or if your first degree is in an unrelated subject.
 Many MSc courses have opportunities for work experience in the field, which could be valuable.

 Search postgraduate courses in biomedical engineering.